htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 New Features:

+- Added new cgroup knob, :macro:`CGROUP_IGNORE_CACHE_MEMORY` that defaults to false. when true, kernel cache pages do not count towards the :ad-attr:`MemoryUsage` in a job.
+  :jira:`2510`

 - The classad language no longer supports unit suffixes on numeric literals.
   This was almost always a cause for confusion and bugs in classad expressions.
   Note that unit suffixes are still allowed in the submit language in